mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 #### 0:00

 **Katagiri Roshi:** The topic today is the key point of practice in terms of *jikige jōtō*, in Japanese.
-It’s very difficult to translate it. *Jiki-ge*, J-I-K-I-G-E, *jōtō*, J-O-T-O.
+It’s very difficult to translate it.

 *Jikige* means “direct”; “directness” or “direct.”